-Although colloquially known as a Holding in Germany, it’s full term is a Holding-Struktur (holding structure): A superordinated company – the parent company – holds stock in a dependent subsidiary company.
+Although colloquially known as a Holding in Germany, it’s full term is a Holding-Struktur (holding structure or holding company): A superordinated company (parent company) holds stock in a dependent subsidiary company.
 This is the simplest form of a holding structure.

 There are countless ways to organise a Holding.
 The usual purpose of a holding structure is to organise multiple business divisions or corporate units so that they may act independently as legal persons that are still subject to central management.
 The holding structure serves as a way to facilitate these mutual dependencies.

 Distinguishing a Holding from a Konzern and Joint Venture

 Although one is often confused for the other, Holding and the German Konzern (conglomerate) are not the same, though many of their characteristics do overlap.